juluz/python-analysis/harry_potter/README.md

 5-How many caracter by Specie and Loyalty? <br>
 6- What is the most comoon skill by House? <br>
 7- Quantity of Skills x House <br>
-8- Quantity of Skills x Blood Status <br>
-9- Quantity of Skills x Loyalty <br>
-10- Distribuition of age death <br>
+8- Distribuition of age death <br>

 ## Gráficos